Innovation, Transformation and Resilience for Sustainable Development at LUSEM

 The programme concludes with a final individual paper after the participants return home.
 With a passing grade on the final examination, participants receive a diploma and 7.5 ECTS credits, thereby also joining our alumni community.

 The fifth iteration of the programme will begin with an online introduction in April 2026 with lectures, reading, and short assignments.
-After this, we welcome participants to Sweden for three intense weeks of seminars and group work in Lund, from May 19th to June 5th, 2026.
+After this, we welcome participants to Sweden for three intensive weeks of seminars and group work in Lund, from May 19th to June 5th, 2026.

 Background